|

 Signal Processing.
 In 1986, he was one of the key research program architects

-years he has also done collaborative research work with Nortel Networks,
+Over the years he has also done collaborative research work with TELUS

 Dr.

-licensed Professional Engineer in the Provinces of Alberta and Ontario, Canada.
+licensed Professional Engineer in the Province of Alberta, Canada.
+Since 2007 he

-Associate Editor for Spread Spectrum and Multi-Carrier Systems of the IEEE
+Editor for Spread Spectrum and Multi-Carrier Systems of the IEEE Transactions on Communications.
+From 1999

 | Home Page | Courses